dianashams/ensemble-methods-for-survival-analysis/index.md

 ## Ensemble methods for survival analysis

 Survival analysis is a collection of methods that analyse time-to-event data.
-The aims include estimating distribution of event times in a given population, and how it depends on individual risk factors.
+The methods are used to estimate distribution of event times in a given population, and model its dependence on individual risk factors.
 The applications could be estimating a proportion of the initial population for which the event will happen by a certain point, or how the rate of event changes with time.
+It can also be employed to understand an impact of a risk factor, or make individual predictions on time-to-event.
 "Population" can be bacteria in a dish, group of people, group of financial companies, or app users; an event can be death, disease onset, cancer recovery, firm's bankruptcy, or unsubscribing from an app.

-This project contains several functions written in R language that mix classical Cox regression for survival data and decision tree-based machine learning algorithms (survival decision tree and survival random forest).
-We primarily had health outcomes in mind (e.g. a disease onset) and targeted to develop user-friendly functions incorportating machine learning into the Cox proportionate hazards model, widely used method in health research for time-to-event data.
-In particular, the ensembled methods fitted in the functions aim to boost predictive performance, give insight into the data structure, separate linear and non-linear relationships, and preserve resulting algorithm's interpretability.
+We primarily had health outcomes in mind (e.g. a disease onset) and tried to developed user-friendly functions that enhance classical Cox proportionate hazards model  with machine learning algorithms such as survival decision tree and survival random forest.

+The models aim to

+* boost predictive performance while estimating time-to-event by a given time point,

+* separate linear and non-linear relationships,

+* give insight into the data structure,

+* preserve  algorithm's interpretability.

 The link to the code is [here](https://github.com/dianashams/ensemble-methods-for-survival-analysis)